What Causes Dilated Pupils?

 Dilated pupils are pupils that appear bigger than their usual size.

 When there is little light exposure to your eyes, your pupils dilate (get larger) to allow more light in so that you can see surrounding objects better.
 It is also good to know that your pupils constrict (get smaller) when exposed to bright light to prevent too much light from entering your eyes.
+Normal pupil size generally ranges from 2 to 4mm in bright light, and 4 to 8 mm in the dark.

 Pupil Dilation Causes